n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledocs.md

 # Google Docs

-The Google Docs node allows you to automate work in Google Docs, and integrate Google Docs with other applications. n8n has built-in support for a wide range of Google Docs features, including creating, updating, and getting documents.
+Use the Google Docs node to automate work in Google Docs, and integrate Google Docs with other applications. n8n has built-in support for a wide range of Google Docs features, including creating, updating, and getting documents.

 On this page, you'll find a list of operations the Google Docs node supports and links to more resources.